fppccc/SECTDS/README.md

-# SECTDS
+### A simple and efficient chip trojan detection system
-A simple and efficient chip trojan detection system
+We will release the code and dataset after the article is published.